jumpinjackie/forge-e33-mod/design/WHITE.md

 Whenever you create a Chroma or Lumina token, you gain 1 life.
 {2},{T}: Prevent the next X damage that would be dealt to any target this turn, where X is the number of Chroma and Lumina tokens you control.
 When this creature dies, create a Chroma token.
+---
+For our allies who come after, sadly our lives may have proven that defense is both absolutely necessary and wholly insufficient.
+- Christophe, Expedition 49

 2/2
 ```